kanhaiyasingh12/Implantation-plan-azure-function/DAY2/meeting_docs.md

 # OPENINGS
-> Hi everyone, update on the Azure Functions SRE implementation:
+> I worked on the Azure Functions SRE implementation:

 >Yesterday, I completed and verified ADO Ticket #29303, which is related to configure Diagnostic Settings across all 10 DEV Function Apps.